-Good hearted and hard working school teachers take on the task of organizing the outdoor ed trip for their students; they educate parents and students, organize paperwork, collect money, and lose sleep.
+Good hearted and hard working school teachers take on the task of organizing the outdoor education trip for their primary and middle school students; they educate parents and students, organize paperwork, collect money, and lose sleep.
 Once first day of program arrives, everyone heads up to the mountains where we take over.
 Visiting teachers have a very free form role in our program; we need their help supervising during meals and in the case a student cannot participate in the program.
 Other than this they are encouraged to interact with the students, watch classes, catch up on school work, and, like the students themselves, just enjoy their time in the fresh air.

 For the students, we look at ourselves as a wonderful combination of both a school and a camp.